Updated July 26, 2023

 Head To Head Comparison Between CRR vs SLR (Infographics)

 Below is the top 6 difference between CRR vs SLR:

 Key Differences CRR vs SLR

-Both CRR vs SLR are popular choices in the market; let us discuss some of the major Difference Between CRR vs SLR:
+Both CRR vs SLR are popular choices in the market; let us discuss some of the major differences :

-- The percentage of the money parked by the commercial banks with the Reserve Bank of India in form of cash is CRR.
-Contrastingly, SLR is a portion of liquid assets to demand and time liabilities withheld with the bank themselves.
+- The percentage of the money parked by the commercial banks with the Reserve Bank of India in cash is CRR.
+In contrast, SLR is a portion of liquid assets to demand and time liabilities withheld with the bank.

-- The commercial banks earn no interest on the money they have parked with the RBI, whereas they can earn good returns upon the SLR liquid assets that they withhold.
+- Commercial banks earn no interest on the money they have parked with the RBI, whereas they can earn good returns upon the SLR liquid assets they withhold.

-- Moreover, CRR is to govern the liquidity of the country and SLR is essential for the credit growth of the country.
+- Moreover, CRR is to govern the country’s liquidity, and SLR is essential for the country’s credit growth.

-- CRR is maintained by the Reserve Bank of India, but it does not maintain the SLR
+- The Reserve Bank of India maintains CRR, but it does not maintain the SLR

 CRR vs SLR – Comparison Table